jmix-framework/jmix/README.md

     protected String regNumber;
 ```

-And we try to save it with incorrect value:
+Then we try to save it with incorrect value:

 ```
 mutation {